d1nch8g/infr/docs/docs/index.md

 <img style="align: center; max-height: 25%; max-width: 25%" src="https://fmnx.ru/dancheg97/fmnx/media/branch/main/airootfs/usr/local/share/backgrounds/fmnx-linux.png" />
 </p>

-You can not win software race in this modern, distributed, open-source world if you are not able to accumulate and integrate different projects in end system, keeping it's cutting edge flow.
+You cannot win the software race in this modern, distributed, open-source world if you are not able to accumulate and integrate different projects into the end system, keeping its cutting edge flow.

-This distribution is built for developers, who want to use world's most advanced open-source tooling to instantly start building awesome projects.
+This distribution is built for developers who want to use the world's most advanced open-source tooling to instantly start building awesome projects.

 ---